Joshua Bloch

-Joshua J. Bloch (born August 28, 1961) is an American software engineer and a technology author, formerly employed at Sun Microsystems and Google.
+Joshua J. Bloch (born August 28, 1961) is an American software engineer and a technology author.

 He led the design and implementation of numerous Java platform features, including the Java Collections Framework, the java.math package, and the assert mechanism.
 He is the author of the programming guide Effective Java (2001), which won the 2001 Jolt Award, and is a co-author of two other Java books, Java Puzzlers (2005) and Java Concurrency In Practice (2006).

 Bloch holds a B.S. in computer science from Columbia University's School of Engineering and Applied Science and a Ph.D. in computer science from Carnegie Mellon University.
 His 1990 thesis was titled A Practical Approach to Replication of Abstract Data Objects and was nominated for the ACM Distinguished Doctoral Dissertation Award.

 Bloch has worked as a Senior Systems Designer at Transarc, and later as a Distinguished Engineer at Sun Microsystems.
 In June 2004, he left Sun and became Chief Java Architect at Google.
 On August 3, 2012, Bloch announced that he would be leaving Google.

 In December 2004, Java Developer's Journal included Bloch in its list of the "Top 40 Software People in the World".

 Bloch has proposed the extension of the Java programming language with two features: Concise Instance Creation Expressions (CICE) (coproposed with Bob Lee and Doug Lea) and Automatic Resource Management (ARM) blocks.
 The combination of CICE and ARM formed one of the three early proposals for adding support for closures to Java.
 ARM blocks were added to the language in JDK7.

-Bloch is currently an affiliated faculty member of the Institute for Software Research at Carnegie Mellon University, where he holds the title "Adjunct Professor of the Practice".
+As of February 2025, Bloch is listed as Professor of practice of the Software and Societal Systems Department at Carnegie Mellon University.